KKaski/ssh-key/README.md

 To run this project locally execute the following steps:

+- Terraform variables from different directory use -var-file flag
 - Supply `datacenter`, `public_key`, `key_label`, and `key_note` variable values in `terraform.tfvars`, see https://www.terraform.io/intro/getting-started/variables.html#from-a-file for instructions.
   - Alternatively these values can be supplied via the command line or environment variables, see https://www.terraform.io/intro/getting-started/variables.html.
 - Specifically for `public_key` material see ["Generating a new SSH key and adding it to the ssh-agent"](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/)) so that your workstation will use the key.